Biden's Cabinet picks shake up New England politics

 RHODE ISLAND

 Democratic Lt.
-Gov. Daniel McKee would become acting governor and serve out the final two years of Raimondo’s term if the former venture capitalist heads to D.C.
+Gov. Daniel McKee would become acting governor and serve out the final two years of Raimondo’s term if the former venture capitalist heads to Washington.

-He’d also have the power to pick a new lieutenant governor to serve out this term, though a bill was filed in the legislature this week to give lawmakers that authority.
+He would also have the power to pick a new lieutenant governor to serve out his term, though a bill filed this week would give state lawmakers that authority instead.

-McKee told WPRI-TV recently that he’d be ready to lead the state if his time came.
+McKee's office didn't comment Thursday, but he told WPRI-TV recently he's ready to lead the state if his time came.

-The former Cumberland mayor and business owner has often been at odds with Raimondo and her administration's response to the coronavirus pandemic, which has hit the tiny state particularly hard.

-“My job is to always be prepared in that unlikely scenario,” McKee told WPRI-TV.
+“My job is to always be prepared in that unlikely scenario,” he told the station.
 “I am prepared, and I’ve been working for the last six years to make sure that I am prepared.”

+The former Cumberland mayor has had a strained relationship with Raimondo that's only become more pronounced during the coronavirus pandemic, which has hit the tiny state particularly hard.

+In Rhode Island, the governor and lieutenant governor run separately, not as a joint ticket.
+McKee has been vocal about being left out of Raimondo's inner circle.

 Who would run for governor in 2022 remains an open question.

-McKee and two other statewide office holders, Secretary of State Nellie Gorbea and General Treasurer Seth Magaziner, have been floated as potential successors.
-They're all Democrats and term-limited.
+McKee has said he intends to run, and at least two other statewide office holders, Secretary of State Nellie Gorbea and General Treasurer Seth Magaziner, have also been floated as potential candidates.
+All three are Democrats term-limited in their current positions.

-McKee’s campaign told The Providence Journal in November that there’s a “high likelihood” he’d run, but the spokespeople for the other two officeholders demurred.

 For Republicans, outgoing Cranston Mayor Allan Fung ran twice unsuccessfully for governor — both times against Raimondo — and could decide the third time’s the charm.